 There are some disadvantages to having a business account.
 Business accounts can’t access the full music library and only have access to the commercial sounds created by TikTok.
-There’s also a limited ability to duet or stitch to other content.
+There’s also a limited ability to duet or stitch to other content if it uses copyrighted sounds.
 Business accounts also are not allowed to use the creator monetization tools in the Creator Next program.

 Which One To Use?